-NBA Rumors: Paul George May Have Dropped Big Hint About Future In OKC, Move To Los Angeles, ‘Express
+NBA Rumors: Paul George May Have Dropped Big Hint About Future In OKC, Move To Los Angeles, ‘Express’ Reports

 “Of course, Los Angeles is home, so that’s always going draw the attention.
 But we’ll see.
 I won’t rule anything out, but I’m definitely happy where I’m at,” George said.
 “I like where we’re going, and I want to see how this unfolds.”

-Now that the experiment in Oklahoma City unfolded terribly, with the Thunder failing to make it out of the first round, the NBA rumors connecting Paul George to the Los Angeles Lakers is kicking into high gear.
+Now that the experiment in Oklahoma City unfolded terribly, with the Thunder failing to make it out of the first round, the NBA rumors connecting Paul George to the Los Angeles Lakers are kicking into high gear.
 The USA Today‘s Hoops Hype picked the Lakers as the most likely destination for him this offseason, noting that the Lakers will have plenty of cap space and can offer George a four-year, $130.6 million max deal.

 ESPN’s Adrian Wojnarowski had previously reported that the Lakers were planning to make a run at both Paul George and LeBron James this offseason, a push the team had been preparing for over the past few years by assembling the needed cap space.